CauanMendes05/Data-Analysis-Project---Cancellation/README.md

 5. Analysis of the cause of cancellations.

 ### How it Works:
 - The source of the program's data is the file "cancelamentos_sample.csv".
-If you want to add your own Database, it must be in ".csv" format."# Data-Analysis-Project---Cancellation"
+If you want to add your own Database, it must be in ".csv" format.
 "# Data-Analysis-Project---Cancellation"